Predicting LLM Reasoning Performance with Small Proxy Model

 \section{Reproducibility Statement}

 Our method \tsc{rBridge} is fully reproducible using the information provided in this paper.
 The approach follows a straightforward process: applying a specific prompt to a frontier model, then computing our proposed negative log-likelihood as presented in Eq. (\ref{eq:rbridge_nll}) and illustrated in Fig. \ref{fig:rbridge}.
 We provide the exact prompt in Appendix \ref{app:pseudocode} along with pseudocode (Alg. \ref{alg:rbridge}) for implementation.
-To further support reproducibility and benefit the research community, we plan to open-source both our dataset and implementation code, as discussed in \textbf{\S\ \ref{sec:discussion}}.
+To further support reproducibility and benefit the research community, we open-sourced our dataset.